Overview of Windows Server upgrades

 Upgrade.
 Also known as an "in-place upgrade".
 You move from an older version of the operating system to a newer version, while staying on the same physical hardware.
 This is the method we will be covering in this section.

 In-place upgrades might also be supported by public or private cloud companies; however, you must check with your cloud provider for the details.
 Additionally, you'll be unable to perform an in-place upgrade on any Windows Server configured to Boot from VHD.
-An In-Place Upgrade from Windows Storage Server Editions to Windows Server 2019 is not supported.
+An in-place upgrade from Windows Storage Server Editions is not supported.
 You can perform either a Migration or Installation instead.

 Installation.
 Also known as a "clean installation".
 You move from an older version of the operating system to a newer version, deleting the older operating system.